MIssing the Glory Days

 This time of year, it tends to hit me hard.
 Its almost time for bracket finals.
 The cars run well in the cool air.
 They motor down the strip and thunder in your head.

 I no longer have my biggest supporters and fans– my dad and brother.
-I mention building an engine from scratch and my husband looks at me like I have two heads… plus, we have no car to put it in.
+I mention building an engine from scratch and my ex-husband (who is also a racer), would look at me like I had two heads… plus, we had no car to put it in.

 For the most part, my drag racing dreams have been put to rest and replaced by mommy things.
-My kids will be ready for their own junior dragsters in a few years.
+These days, I relive my youth on back country roads with the windows down and radio cranked.

 Not saying the motor oil isn’t still pumping through my heart.
 Nah.
 Not that at all.